ArpitB95/python_oop_practice/README.md

 ````
 from human import Human

-class Female(Human): # craeted a new class for Female
+class Female(Human): # craeted a new class for Female and (Human) to inherit from Human class in human file

     def __init__(self):